nocnocooo/nocnoc-issues/README.md

 [nocnoc][nocnocWebLink] is the instant group chat that you can invite friends via URL without signup, currently available for iOS app and web app.
 Our mission is to provide a comfortable and exciting conversation space.

-Since we are a 3-person team,feedback from the user community is extremely helpful.
+Since we are a 3-person team, feedback from the user community is extremely helpful.

 We'd love to receive any small bug reports and feature requests.